lanrat/czds/README.md

   -force
         force redownloading the zone even if it already exists on local disk with same size and modification date -out string
-        path to save downloaded zones to (default ".")
+        path to save downloaded zones to (default "zones") -parallel uint
-  -parallel uint
         number of zones to download in parallel (default 5) -password string